jeffreylanters/unity-tweens/README.md

 #### TweenSpriteRendererAlpha `version 1.0.4`

-Instantiates a Tween animating the SpriteRendererAlpha.
+Instantiates a Tween animating the alpha of a SpriteRenderer.

 ```cs
 <GameObject, Component>.TweenSpriteRendererAlpha (float to, float duration);